 Qualified Retirement Plan Benefits.
-Each of ETE and ETP have established a defined contribution 401(k) plan which covers substantially all of our employees including our named executive officers.
+We have established a defined contribution 401(k) plan which covers substantially all of our employees including our named executive officers.
 The plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
 Employees who have completed one hour of service and have attained age 21 years of age are eligible to participate.
 Employees may elect to defer up to 100% of defined eligible compensation after applicable taxes, as limited under the Code.
 We may contribute to the plan on behalf of our employees under a discretionary matching or a discretionary profit sharing arrangement, both of which are based on a percentage of compensation.
 Employee salary deferrals are always 100% vested.
 Employer contributions vest upon completion of one year of service.
 For the year ended August 31, 2007, the Compensation Committee approved an employer matching contribution of up to six percent.

 Health and Welfare Benefits.
-All full-time employees, including our and ETP's executive officers, may participate in our health and welfare benefit programs including medical coverage and disability insurance.
+All full-time employees, including our executive officers, may participate in our health and welfare benefit programs including medical coverage and disability insurance.

 Termination Benefits.
-Our and ETP's named executive officers do not have any employment agreements that call for payments of termination or severance benefits or that provide for any payments in the event of a change in control of our

-General Partner.
-ETP's 2004 Unit Plan provides for immediate vesting of all unvested unit awards in the event of a change in control.
-A change of control as defined under ETP's 2004 Unit Award Plan means any of (i) the date on which Energy Transfer Partners GP, L.P. ceases to be the general partner of the Partnership; (ii) the date that ETE ceases to own, directly or indirectly through wholly-owned subsidiaries, in the aggregate at least 51% of the capital stock or equity interests of Energy Transfer Partners GP, L.P.; (iii) the sale of all or substantially all of ETP's assets (other than to any Affiliate of ETE); or (iv) a liquidation or dissolution of ETP.
+Our named executive officers do not have any employment agreements that call for payments of termination or severance benefits or that provide for any payments in the event of a change in control of our General Partner.
+Our 2004 Unit Plan provides for immediate vesting of all unvested unit awards in the event of a change in control.
+A change of control as defined under our 2004 Unit Plan means any of (i) the date on which Energy Transfer Partners GP, L.P. ceases to be the general partner of the Partnership; (ii) the date that ETE ceases to own, directly or indirectly through wholly-owned subsidiaries, in the aggregate at least 51% of the capital stock or equity interests of Energy Transfer Partners GP, L.P.; (iii) the sale of all or substantially all of ETP's assets (other than to any Affiliate of ETE); or (iv) a liquidation or dissolution of ETP.
 No such accelerated vesting occurred during fiscal year 2007.

 Deferred Compensation Arrangements.
-We and ETP do not have any deferred compensation arrangements or defined benefit pension plans or other post retirement benefits for our named executive officers.
-Our and ETP's named executive officers also do not receive any payments that would represent a perquisite.
+We do not have any deferred compensation arrangements or defined benefit pension plans or other post retirement benefits for our named executive officers.
+Our named executive officers also do not receive any payments that would represent a perquisite.

-ETP Director Compensation
+Director Compensation

-The ETP Compensation Committee periodically reviews and makes recommendations regarding the compensation of the directors of ETP's General Partner.
-On October 17, 2006, the ETP Compensation Committee recommended, following its receipt and review of an independent third-party compensation study, and the ETP Board of Directors approved, an amendment to the 2004 Unit Plan to provide that annual grants of ETP Common Units to non-employee directors of ETP's General Partner will be equal to \$25,000 divided by the fair market value of Common Units on that date.
+The Compensation Committee periodically reviews and makes recommendations regarding the compensation of the directors of our General Partner.
+On October 17, 2006, the Compensation Committee recommended, following its receipt and review of an independent third-party compensation study, and the Board of Directors approved, an amendment to the 2004 Unit Plan to provide that annual grants of ETP Common Units to non-employee directors of our General Partner will be equal to \$25,000 divided by the fair market value of Common Units on that date.
 All other annual director's grants will be measured at September 1 of each year.